PE and Sport Premium

 What is the Sport Premium?

-The Government is providing additional funding of £160 million for the academic year 2016/2017 to improve provision of physical education (PE) and sport in primary schools.
+The Government is providing additional funding of £320 million for the academic year 2021/2022 to improve provision of physical education (PE) and sport in primary schools.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.
-Redby received £9560 in the academic year 2016/2017.
+Redby received £18720 (plus an additional £12816 carried over from the previous year) for the academic year 2021/2022.
 Schools must spend the additional funding on improving their provision of PE and sport, but they have the freedom to choose how they do this.

 Since September 2013, schools have been held to account over how they spend their additional funding.
 Ofsted have strengthened the coverage of PE and sport within the Inspectors Handbook so that both schools and inspectors know how sport and PE will be assessed.
 Schools are also required to include details of their provision of PE and sport on their website.